Vedant677/3.21/README.md

 - Used gfg for 3.21 question and the ppt on lecture-5
 - https://www.geeksforgeeks.org/fork-system-call/
 - For multithreading i refered a youtube video and then GFG for better understanding.
-- I refered homeworklib for some steps as I was confused.
+- I refered homeworklib for some steps also.
 - https://www.homeworklib.com/qaa/1707080/write-in-c-program-write-a-multi-threaded-program